 Let's Talk Music Lecture Series

 Where?
 Washington County Free Library Hagerstown

 The"Let's Talk Music" lecture series is a great opportunity to learn more about the music to be performed in our upcoming concert featuring Beethoven's Piano Concerto No. 5 and Symphony No. 5.
 Our guest speaker is Scott Beard, Associate Provost and Dean, Graduate Studies & Continuing Education Concert Pianist, Shepherd University.

 To find out more or register for the program, click here

 Introduce your child to the wonderful world of the orchestra and its many different instruments!
 Symphony Saturdays, presented by the Maryland Symphony Orchestra, gives your child the opportunity to hear the sounds of the various symphonic instruments, pick them up and try their hand at playing them, and learn about music alongside our professional musicians.
-The program takes place during four Saturdays in February 2017.
+The program will take place during four Saturdays in February 2018.

 Ensembles in the Schools

 This program offers every first, second and third grade student the opportunity to participate in a series of three interactive assembly presentations about orchestral music.
 MSO musicians introduce students to instrument families, basic musical concepts, and familiar songs and great classical compositions to improve their musical awareness.